-1 Disinfected secondary-2.2 recycled water is defined in title 22, Cal.
-Code Regs., section 60301.220
+3 Disinfected secondary-2.2 recycled water is defined in, title 22, chapter 3, section 60301.220

-2 Disinfected secondary-23 recycled water is defined in title 22, Cal.
-Code Regs., section 60301.225
+4 Disinfected secondary-2.3 recycled water is defined in title 22, chapter 3, section 60301.225

-- V. The public water supply shall not be used as a backup or supplemental source of water for a recycled water system unless the connection between the two systems is protected by an air gap separation which complies with the requirements of sections 7602(a) and 7603(a) of the California Code of Regulations, title 17 and the approval of the public water system has been obtained.
-If a "Swivel-ell" type connection is used it must be used in accordance with the provisions of the CDPH (now DDW) Policy Memo 95-004.
-Approved backflow prevention devices shall be provided, installed, tested, and maintained by the recycled water user in accordance with the applicable provisions of Cal.
-Code of Regs. title 17, division 1, chapter 5, group 4, article 2. - W. No person other than the Discharger shall make a connection to the recycled water distribution system. - X. All recycled water piping and appurtenances in new installations and appurtenances in retrofit installations shall be colored purple or distinctively wrapped with purple tape in accordance with the Health and Safety Code, chapter 7.9, section 4049.54. - Y. Reuse site shut down tests and inspections shall be monitored by the DDW. - Z. Customer complaints concerning recycled water use that may involve public illness shall be reported to the County DEH, the DDW and to the Discharger who shall maintain a log of all customer complaints regarding recycled water. - AA.
-Any backflow prevention device installed to protect the public water system shall be inspected and maintained in accordance with title 17, section 7605. - BB.
-Recycled water and fertilizer shall be applied to landscapes at agronomic rates.
-CC.
-Overwatering of landscapes and runoff shall be avoided. - CC.
-Recycled water supervisors shall be responsible for determining onsite fertilizer needs to ensure that recycled water is applied to landscapes at agronomic rates, and shall complete training and education in compliance with recycled water agency rules and regulations to: (1) Minimize the potential for runoff or overirrigation and, (2) Determine the fertilizer needs of the landscape taking into account the nutrient value of recycled water.
+- V. The recycled water piping system shall not include any hose bibs.
+Quick couplers that are different from that used on the potable water system may be used. - W. The public water supply shall not be used as a backup or supplemental source of water for a recycled water system unless the connection between the two systems is protected by an air gap separation which complies with the requirements of sections 7602(a) and 7603(a) of the title 17 and the approval of the public water system has been obtained.
+If a "Swivel-ell" type connection is used it must be used in accordance with the provisions of the State Water Board Division of Drinking Water Policy Memo 95-004.
+Approved backflow prevention devices shall be provided, installed, tested, and maintained by the recycled water user in accordance with the applicable provisions of title 17, division 1, chapter 5, group 4, article 2. - X. No person other than the Discharger shall make a connection to the recycled water distribution system. - Y. All recycled water piping and appurtenances in new installations and appurtenances in retrofit installations shall be colored purple or distinctively wrapped with purple tape in accordance with Health and Safety Code, chapter 7.9, section 4049.54. - Reuse site shut down tests and inspections shall be monitored by the DDW. - AA.
+Customer complaints concerning recycled water use that may involve public illness shall be reported to the County DEH, DDW, and to the Discharger who shall maintain a log of all customer complaints regarding recycled water. - BB.
+Any backflow prevention device installed to protect the public water system shall be inspected and maintained in accordance with title 17, section 7605. - CC.
+Recycled water and fertilizer shall be applied to landscapes at agronomic rates. - DD.
+Overwatering of landscapes and runoff are prohibited. - EE.
+Recycled water supervisors are responsible for determining onsite fertilizer needs, ensuring recycled water is applied to landscapes at agronomic rates, and completing training and education in compliance with recycled water agency rules and regulations to: (1) Minimize the potential for runoff or over-irrigation and, (2) Determine the fertilizer needs of the landscape considering the nutrient value of recycled water.

 II.
-GENERAL REQUIREMENTS FOR HAULING OR TRANSPORTATION OF RECYCLED WATER USING VEHICLES alternative criteria provide equivalent or better protection of public health and the environment.
+GENERAL REQUIREMENTS FOR HAULING OR TRANSPORTATION OF RECYCLED WATER

-The Discharger's updated Rules and Regulations for Recycled Water Use must include requirements that will be implemented to ensure use and transport of recycled water from the fill stations will be protective of public health and the environment.
-At a minimum the Rules and Regulations must include the requirements below.
+The Discharger's Rules and Regulations for Recycled Water Use must include requirements that ensure use and transport of recycled water from the fill stations will be protective of public health and the environment.
+At a minimum, the Rules and Regulations for Recycled Water Use must include the following requirements.